Shwetha-Acharya/suse-build-automation/README.md

     pass=<YOUR PASSWORD for OBS>
   ```

-  if oscrc file does not exist, then create ~/.config/osc/oscrc and following lines to it
+  if oscrc file does not exist, then create ~/.config/osc/oscrc and add following lines to it
   ```
     [general]
     apiurl = https://api.opensuse.org